fbpx

 BOOK NOW

-As for the beaches, Kythnos "hides" some that will blow your mind!
-First and foremost, Kolona is one of the most popular beaches on the island, where a strip of sand becomes a bridge between Kythnos and the tiny islet of Agios Loukas, offering stunning visuals!
+As for the amazing beaches themselves, Kythnos "hides" some that will blow your mind!
+Our favorite one is Kolona, one of the most popular beaches on the island, where a strip of sand becomes a bridge between Kythnos and the tiny islet of Agios Loukas, offering stunning visuals!

 Sifnos